-These Loaded Ham and Cheese Breakfast Biscuits are a fast family favorite because they are easy to make and portable, which make them the perfect grab and go breakfast.
+These Loaded Ham and Cheese Breakfast Biscuits are a fast family favorite because they are easy to make and portable, which makes them the perfect grab and go breakfast.
 Same great taste as a layered breakfast biscuit except with all the components baked right into the biscuit!

 This recipe is adapted from my Loaded Sausage Breakfast Biscuits which I got from my friend, Jodie.
 She told me she originally got the idea when she was making sausage balls to make it into a breakfast biscuit and what a wonderful idea it was.